curvenote/docs/getting-started/create-a-site.md

 ## After Publishing

 - Share links to your articles or site homepage
-- Updates and re-publish (each update is tracked)
+- Update and re-publish (each update is tracked)
 - Embed individual figures, notebooks, or methods in other sites and tools.